wazuh/wazuh-documentation/source/api/configuration.rst

 SSL Certificate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At this point, you will create certificates to use the API, in case you prefer to use the out-of-the-box certificates, skip this section.
+At this point, you will create certificates to use the API.

 Follow the next steps to generate them (Openssl package is required): ::